leventkaragol/libcpp-html-to-md/README.md

 ```

+> [!IMPORTANT]
+> In order to run the library on Windows, the Iconv library is also needed.
+The CMakeLists.txt file under the examples
+> folder contains the necessary additions to work on both platforms.

 ## How to use?
 (Simplest Form)

 You can call the **"convert"** method of the **"MarkdownConverter"** class to convert the HTML content you have